Myth: Finance was deregulated during the 1980s and 1990s, laying the groundwork for the 2008 financial crisis.

 [T]here can be little question that the sound money environment that reigned in the postwar years contributed to the impressive economic performance of both the victors and the vanquished and enabled the world to begin reconstructing an industrial base that would raise living standards to new heights for the generations that followed.

 This would change as an increasingly expansive and expensive U.S. government cut its remaining ties to gold in 1971.
 The volatile inflation and interest rates that followed would throw the financial system into disarray, revealing the hidden weaknesses created by the New Deal regulatory regime.
-The failure of the New Deal regime would become most clear during the Savings & Loan crisis.
+The failure of the New Deal regime would become most clear during the savings and loan crisis.

 The New Deal had divided up the financial industry into highly regimented, tightly controlled silos.
-Insurance companies, investment banks, commercial banks, and Savings & Loans (or thrifts, as they were often called) all operated in their own universes, free from outside competition.
+Insurance companies, investment banks, commercial banks, and savings and loans (or “thrifts,” as they were often called) all operated in their own universes, free from outside competition.
 The players in each sub-industry faced their own unique set of restrictions as well as their own government subsidies and privileges.

 Thrifts were limited by the government almost exclusively to accepting deposits and making loans to homebuyers.
 In exchange for promoting home ownership, they were given special privileges by the government, including protection from competition and the ability to pay a slightly higher interest rate on their deposits than traditional banks.
 It was a simple business model best summed up by the famous 3-6-3 rule: borrow at 3 percent, lend at 6 percent, and be on the golf course by 3.